mmohajer9/javascript-notes/6 - Objects/1 - notes.md

     ```

     it is very useful when you want to change the behaviour of accessing the properties or the behaviour of setting the properties

+11. Object Descriptors

+    1. Every Property you add and every method you add is basiaclly a property which holds an objecct that is called **Descriptor**.
+So , How to get that ?
+    2. To get property descriptor use this :

+       ```javascript
+       Object.getOwnPropertyDescriptor(object, "propertyKeyName");

+       // or for getting all descriptors

+       Object.getOwnPropertyDescriptors(object);
+       ```

+    3. That's some metadata stored behind the scenes by javascript , it influences how the properties can be used , like some configurations and you can change them too.
+So how to change ?

+       ```javascript
+       let descriptor_object = {
+         configurable: true,
+         enumerable: true,
+         value: "someValue",
+         writable: true,
+       };

+       Object.defineProperty(object, "propertyKeyName", descriptor_object);
+       ```